Information and Communication Technology

 Advantages

-5. High-Quality Software and IT Services: The country has a growing reputation for producing high-quality software and IT services.
-Many Macedonian companies excel in delivering software development, cybersecurity, data analytics, and various IT solutions that meet international standards.
+The country has built a strong reputation for delivering high-quality software and IT services.
+Many Macedonian companies specialize in software development, cybersecurity, data analytics, and IT solutions that meet international standards.

-7. Access to EU Markets: North Macedonia’s strategic location in Southeast Europe provides companies with relatively easy access to European Union (EU) markets.
-This proximity makes it an attractive hub for companies looking to expand into the broader European market.
+North Macedonia’s strategic location in Southeast Europe provides companies with efficient access to European Union (EU) markets.
+This proximity enhances its attractiveness as a hub for businesses looking to expand into the broader European market.

 MICROSOFT, CISCO, ORACLE, DELL, COMPAQ, HEWLETT, PACKARD, IBM, SUN, MICROSYSTEMS, APPLE, AND LOTUS are present in the country via branch offices, distributors, dealers, resellers, solution providers, and business partners.